CGnTLab/c_RCDI_prognostic_risk_model/README.md

 To evaluate our c-RCDI-based distinction of the patients, we further applied six classification machine learning models to the 43 genes' gene expression to predict the classes.

+## Web Application for c-RCDI Calculation

+We also developed a free and interactive R Shiny web application that automatically calculates a patient's c-RCDI risk score from gene expression data, to complement its clinical applicability, publicly available at: https://asgda.shinyapps.io/r_shiny/

 Copyright | Computational Genomics & Transcriptomics (CG&T) Laboratory, Department of Biotechnology, Indian Institute of Technology Hyderabad, Kandi, Sangareddy, Telangana-502285, India